-In this review we consider the merits of the Marbles credit card, which is from the same parent company as providers Aqua and Opal.
+In this review we consider the merits of the Marbles credit card, which is a credit-builder option from the same parent company as providers Aqua and Opal.
 All three offer credit cards for those with poor credit that include features to help build up their credit records over time.

 Key facts about the Marbles credit card